Aqueuse/Sky-Above-Prototype/README.md

 ## Can I play with it ?

 - Playing ... playing for real, you mean ?
 I guess, it's a little playable for the moment.
-It still very buggy but it ****work**** basically.
+It still very buggy but it """work""" basically.

 - Programming ?
 Yeah, with pleasure.
 Feel free to explore the code and to make pull requests.